Transport in Kochi: City roads

 Mahatma Gandhi Road is a 4 km arterial road and commercial high street in Kochi alongside which lies the CBD of the city.
 The 8.2 km Chittoor Road is the oldest arterial road that connects the city to northern suburbs like Chittoor, Pachalam and Vaduthala.
 Another major arterial road is the 1.5 km Marine Drive Road which extends southward as Park Avenue and Foreshore Roads and northward as the Marine drive bay road.
-The youngest arterial road is the 3.2 km Kaloor-Kadavanthra Road, constructed in 2002 as an effort to reduce congestion at MG Road and Chitoor Road and provide an alternative for commuters to reach the major southern junction of Kadavanthra from the northern junction of Kaloor.
+The youngest arterial road is the 3.2 km Kaloor-Kadavanthra Road, constructed in 2002 as an effort to reduce congestion at MG Road and Chittoor Road and provide an alternative for commuters to reach the major southern junction of Kadavanthra from the northern junction of Kaloor.